soumyardas/soumyardas/README.md

 ## Hi there 👋

 My name is Soumya.
-I am a computational physicist with over 8 years of research experience specializing in mathematical modeling of materials and detector simulation.
+I am a computational physicist with over eight years of research experience, specializing in the mathematical modeling of materials and detector simulation.
 I have authored seven research articles published in reputed journals and have presented my work at international conferences.

 In addition to my research, I have extensive experience instructing students in physics, mathematics, and programming.
 Over the past year, I transitioned to the field of data analytics and machine learning, where I have successfully executed four open-source analytics projects focused on healthcare, precision agriculture, and climate risk modeling.